 The Discovery Program Library includes documents available electronically via the Internet, as well as paper copy.
 Proposers are requested to access the document electronically where possible.
 Only limited paper copies of some documents are available, therefore, requests for copies must be approved by NASA Headquarters.
-Please note that not all documents are available via the Discovery Program Library, but access information is provided.
+Please note that not all documents are actually located in the Discovery Program Library.
+For these documents, an internet hyperlink has been provided via the DPL to allow download of the document from their home location.

-It is incumbent upon the proposer to ensure that the documents used in proposal preparation are of the date and revision listed in the Announcement of Opportunity or this Appendix.
+It is incumbent upon the proposer to ensure that the documents used in proposal preparation are of the date and/or revision listed in the Announcement of Opportunity or this Appendix whenever applicable.